JoeYves/JoeYves/README.md

 #### An Entry-Level Data Analyst.

-Enthusiastic, highly motivated, and detail-oriented professional with skills in data cleaning, management, and manipulation using SQL,.
+Enthusiastic, highly motivated, and detail-oriented professional with skills in data cleaning, management, and manipulation using SQL.
 Currently pursuing certifications in Professional Google Data Analytics and Statistics for Data Science with Python.
 I am committed to continuous learning and adaptation, staying at the forefront of industry trends and emerging technologies.
 Ready to contribute a unique and valuable blend of skills, knowledge, and enthusiasm to the rapidly evolving field of data science.

 🔭 I’m currently learning Google Data Analytics and Statistics for Data Science with Python Professional Certificates from
 <a href="https://www.coursera.org/learn/statistics-for-data-science-python" style="font-size: 16px; color: blue;">COURSERA</a>.